palantus/entitystorage/README.md

 If you want to search for a range, you can use "prop:myprop<123" and "prop:myprop>123".

+If you just want to return all entities, search for "*".

 ## Stepping through relations

 Relations can be steeped through using .related: